 - Encourages participation and social interaction.

-- Includes 6 session which are each 3 hours in length.
+- Includes six session which are each three hours in length.

 - Inspires and empowers participants to eat well while creating fast easy meals using fresh, whole ingredients.

 - Is a best practice curriculum which is supported by Facilitator Manuals and Participant Handbooks for each target population.